Reasons to visit Cinque Terre, a charming and breathtaking coastal area of Italy.

 1. Ease Of Travel

-Florence to La Spezia is only a couple hours by bus, and once you reach this spot you can take cheap trains in between all the towns.
+Florence to La Spezia is only a couple of hours by bus.
+Once you reach this spot you can take cheap trains in between all the towns.

 Buy a Cinque Terre Card, which costs only €16 and includes unlimited train travel for one day.